Editing tabs

 View

-The View tab allows you see what your page looks like.
+The View tab lets you see how your page appears.
 It is the default tab when you first navigate to a page in the backend.

 Edit